Skip to main content

 Behind the Scene

 When user is going to be logged in using Password Authentication or SSO Authentication, module implementing this interface would be asked whether device is secured or not.
-If it returns insecure, then user's authentication would be blocked and provided message would be presented to user in respective authentication UI.
+If it returns .deny(String), then user's authentication would be blocked and provided message would be presented to user in respective authentication UI.

 Security Module Behavior